simonkeng/simonkeng.github.io/reference/cljj.md

 [Tesseract](https://github.com/tesseract-ocr/tesseract) is an open source optical character recognition (OCR) command line tool that uses the `libtesseract` OCR engine.

-### install

-	brew install tesseract

-### convert image to searchable PDF
+### Convert image to searchable PDF

-First take your patent or article image, and convert it to a TIFF.
-On macOS, within the Preview application, go to File > Export, in the pop up window choose:

-1. Format: TIFF

-2. Compression: None or JPEG

-3. Resolution: 300 pixels/inch

-Then from the command line

-	tesseract patent123.tif output123 pdf

-tesseract will provide a readout to STDOUT while the OCR is running.

-Note: If Preview fails to export your image as a TIFF, then compression might be the solution.
-Choose compression: JPEG – and from the command line
+Take your image and convert it to a TIFF or JPG.

-    tesseract patent123.jpg output123 pdf
+	tesseract document_image.tif output pdf

-Another example is to go from `.png`, `.jpg`, `.tiff` ---> `.txt`.
-With tesseract this task is trivial.

-	tesseract patent123.tif output123

-–the default output for tesseract is `.txt` format.

 ### OCR in other languages

-Default `lang` is english, but you can run tesseract with the `-l` flag and specify another language.
-Here is a list of common languages you might come accross, with their 3-charater ISO 639-2 language codes.
-For a full list of language codes, visit the [man page here.](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc)
+Run tesseract with the `-l` to specify a language other than english.
+List of languages with their 3-character ISO 639-2 [language codes.](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc)

-`deu` German
+- `deu` German

-`fra` French
+- `fra` French

-`jpn` Japanese
+- `jpn` Japanese

-`kor` Korean
+- `kor` Korean

-`chi_sim` Chinese simplified
+- `chi_sim` Chinese simplified

-`chi_tra` Chinese traditional
+- `chi_tra` Chinese traditional

-Example:

-	tesseract imagename outputfile -l jpn

-For more information see the [documentation](https://github.com/tesseract-ocr/tesseract/wiki/Documentation), [FAQ page](https://github.com/tesseract-ocr/tesseract/wiki/FAQ), and the [Wiki page](https://github.com/tesseract-ocr/tesseract/wiki).
-If you are having issues installing tesseract via homebrew, try running `brew doctor` and check [Stack Overflow](https://stackoverflow.com/) for assistance interpreting the output.

 ----------